 Jail is a dreadful place to be and with so many poor quality legal aid solicitors around many innocent people are languishing in prison awaiting trial.

-Contact EDWARD HAYES LLP now if you have a family member or friend who is currently in custody.
+Contact EDWARD HAYES now if you have a family member or friend who is currently in custody.